kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 ```

 <aside class="warning">
-This is automatically with <code>npm run</code>, so don't manual-run it before starting the bot.
+This is automatically run with <code>npm run</code>, so don't manual-run it before starting the bot.
 </aside>